near/wallet-selector/packages/nightly-connect/README.md

 ## Options

+- `persistent` (`boolean`): Indication of whether last session id should be persisted in localStorage and used after user refreshes app.
 - `appMetadata` (`object`): App metadata used to provide context of the dApp to the connected wallet.
 - `url` (`string?`): URL address of Nightly Connect proxy.
 - `timeout` (`number?`): Timeout of requests sent via proxy.